Chiara-De-Liberato/Tools-AntiMSExplorer/README.md

-#Anti-MSExplorer (jQuery Popup)
+#Anti-MSIE (jQuery Popup)

-Anti-MSExplorer is jQuery Popup To Stop The Use IE Browers
+Anti Microsoft Internet Explorer is jQuery Popup To Stop The Use IE Browers

 ## How to Install